HydrologicEngineeringCenter/FIRO_TSEnsembles/README.md

 jdbc-api-1.4.jar
 sqlite-jdbc-3.30.1.jar

+copy these jars to  HEC-ResSim\jar\ext

-These need to be in the class path.
+The hard way is to put these in the class path.
 This can be done by editing C:\Programs\HEC-ResSim-3.5.0.116\HEC-ResSim.config.
 (example location)
 ```
 addjars C:\FIRO_TSEnsembles\libs